Lymphocytosis (high lymphocyte count)

 - Severe medical stress, such as from trauma

 - Whooping cough

 When to see a doctor

-A high lymphocyte count is usually found when your doctor has ordered tests for other reasons or to help diagnose another condition you have.
+A high lymphocyte count is usually found from tests done for other reasons or to help diagnose another condition.

-Talk with your doctor about what your test results mean.
-A high lymphocyte count and results from other tests might indicate the cause of your illness.
+Talk with a member of your health care team about what your test results mean.
+A high lymphocyte count and results from other tests might show the cause of your illness.

-Often, follow-up testing over several weeks shows that the lymphocytosis has resolved.
-Special blood tests can be helpful if lymphocytosis persists.
-Your doctor might refer you to a doctor who specializes in blood diseases (hematologist) if your condition persists or if the cause isn't apparent.
+Often, follow-up testing over several weeks shows that the lymphocytosis has cleared up.
+Special blood tests can be helpful if the lymphocyte count stays high.
+If the condition stays or the cause isn't known, you might be referred to a doctor who specializes in blood diseases, called a hematologist.

 © 1998-2023 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.